jpswade/jpswade.github.io/_posts/2007-06-11-email-address-on-your-website.md

   2. Images &#8211; Simply turn your email address into an image and include it on your site, be warned however, some spam bots use OCR, but not very often as it uses lots of resources.
   3. Forms &#8211; One of the best methods, because your email address is never visible, however forms can be spammed.

-For those with some PHP skills here&#8217;s a simple script I made, you can use to render your email addresses, as per option 2:
+For those with some PHP skills here's a simple script I made, you can use to render your email addresses, as per option 2:

 ```
 <?php